 The contract I made doesn’t exactly follow the plan in Ms. Evans’s book because I’d already left my husband when I wrote it.
 If you want to see it anyway, you can view it here.

-My ex took it and read it.
+My ex-husband took it and read it.
 When I saw him next, he said, “I will never go to counseling.”
 That was that.
 The divorce proceeded.

 Can You Change Your Noble Desire To Help Your Abuser Change?